 - If the price has to change, explain “why” before the customer gets the final bill.

 Please note that bad reviews and negative word-of-mouth are hard to counter.
-A study found that it takes about 40 positive reviews to counteract the damage caused by a single negative review.
+A BrightLocal study shows that it takes nearly 40 positive reviews to minimize the reputational damage of a single negative one.
 By being upfront about pricing, you can protect your reputation and build long-term customer relationships.

 4. Respond Quickly